-The Aerodrome Manual is available through Avinor's management system.
+The Aerodrome Manual is available through Avinor's management system and on avinor.no/engm.
 Annotations are displayed electronically.
 Page or paragraph annotations and their effective dates are described in the table at the beginning of this document and in Avinor's management system.